Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Introduction

 We also obtain an improvement in the regularity of convergence result of \cite{trumper2008relaxation}.
 We show the level sets of parabolic Allen--Cahn converges in $C^{2,\theta}$ to the curve shortening flow in $\mathbb R^2$ when entropy is below $2\alpha$. \end{cor}

-\begin{rem} This can be viewed as a relaxation of curvature estimates in Brakke's \cite{brakke2015motion} and White's \cite{white2005local} for the case of curve shortening flow.
-In higher dimensions, the ingredients that we're still lacking to prove this is the rigidity of eternal solution to the parabolic Allen--Cahn equation with unit density at infinity, such rigidity theorems are usually an ingredient in the proof of curvature estimate in a blow up argument.
+\begin{rem} This result can be seen as a relaxation of the curvature estimates found in Brakke's paper \cite{brakke2015motion} and White's paper \cite{white2005local} for curve shortening flow.
+However, in higher dimensions, we required the rigidity of eternal solutions to the parabolic Allen--Cahn equation with low entropy (as stated in Theorem \ref{ParabolicRigidity2D}) to prove this result.
+In a subsequent paper \cite{Nguyen2020}, we prove such a rigidity theorem for any dimension $n$, with an entropy bound $\lambda(d\mu_\e)\leq(1+\tau_n)\alpha$ for some $\tau_n>0$ and without the Willmore-type bound in Item (2) above.
+This allows us to obtain corresponding curvature estimates of the form in Corollary \ref{CurvatureEstimates} under that entropy bound.

-The entropy bound is sharp in the sense that for a limit curve shortening flow, there is a counter-example of the Grim Reaper as an eternal solution, whose entropy is $2$ , but can be rescaled to have arbitrarily large curvature. \end{rem} This paper is organised as follows: in section \ref{Preliminaries} we standardise our notation and provide background material for the parabolic Allen--Cahn equations.
-We also prove rigidity of the entropy minimizing solution for eternal solutions of Allen--Cahn in dimension $2$ in section \ref{RigiditySection}, which will be necessary in blow-up subsequent arguments.
-In section \ref{ApproximateSolution} and section \ref{DerivationEquation} we carry out the main estimates and prove the main theorems.
+Notably, the entropy bound is sharp in dimension $2$.
+Specifically, for a limit curve shortening flow, the Grim Reaper provides a counter-example, with an entropy of $2$, which can be rescaled to have arbitrarily large curvature. \end{rem} This paper is organised as follows: in section \ref{Preliminaries} we standardise our notation and provide background material for the parabolic Allen--Cahn equations.
+We also prove a rigidity of the blow-up limit of parabolic Allen--Cahn solutions in spatial dimension 2 in section \ref{RigiditySection}, which will be a necessary ingredient in the proof of the curvature estimate Corollary \ref{CurvatureEstimates}.
+In section \ref{ApproximateSolution} and section \ref{DerivationEquation} we carry out the main estimates and prove the main theorems in Section \ref{ProofMainTheorem}.
 Finally in section \ref{ProofCurvature} we prove the curvature estimates of low entropy solutions, Corollary \ref{CurvatureEstimates}.